Morbidity and Mortality Weekly Report: Report details

 On March 30, 2004, an "MMWR dispatch", Blood Lead Levels in Residents of Homes with Elevated Lead in Tap Water – District of Columbia, 2004 was made available on the MMWR web site.
 It was then published by CDC as "MMWR Weekly, April 2, 2004 / 53(12); 268–270".
 Its principal author was Mary Jean Brown, who was the head of the lead poisoning branch of CDC.
 The report "summarizes the results of the preliminary investigations, which indicated that the elevated water lead levels might have contributed to a small increase in blood lead levels (BLLs)".
 The report describes the background, and the various kinds of blood tests it employed, and explicitly states: "All blood tests were used in this analysis."
 There is no mention at all of any test results not being available, not even in the caveat section, where other potential sources of error are discussed.

-The report concludes that the high amounts of lead in the drinking water may have led to a slight rise of the blood levels; however, it claimed that "no children were identified with BLLs >10µg/dL, even in homes with the highest water lead levels".
-It notes that 10 µg/dL was "CDC's BLL of concern for children" since 1991.
+The report concludes that the high amounts of lead in the drinking water may have led to a slight rise of the blood levels; however, it claimed that "no children were identified with BLLs >10 μg/dL, even in homes with the highest water lead levels".
+It notes that 10 μg/dL was "CDC's BLL of concern for children" since 1991.
 The report also claimed that the average levels were sinking with time.
-On the other hand, the report found some cases of children with BLLs > 5 µg/dL; and also stated that actually "no safe BLL has been identified".
+On the other hand, the report found some cases of children with BLLs > 5 μg/dL; and also stated that actually "no safe BLL has been identified".
 Therefore, the report recommends that efforts should be made to eliminate lead in children's blood entirely, and in particular, that the authorities should take measures to ensure that the amount of lead in drinking water always should be less than 15 PPM.

 The report does not in itself provide any recommendations to the ordinary Washington, DC inhabitants, but it notes that the District of Columbia Department of Health has "recommended that young children and pregnant and breast-feeding women refrain from drinking unfiltered tap water".